giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

 RING RING!
 Phone is ringing!

 ===
-Evelyn goes to the phone and Peter who is wisiting his grand mother takes a place from computer Peter plays with a computer and writes some crap account names on login screen Amazingly he can also press Enter
+Evelyn goes to the phone and Wallace who is wisiting his grand mother takes a place from computer Peter plays with a computer and writes some crap account names on login screen Amazingly he can also press Enter
 ===